QMCPACK/qmcpack/README.md

 # Testing and validation of QMCPACK

-Before using QMCPACK we highly encourage tests to be run.
+We highly encourage tests to be run before using QMCPACK.
+Details are given in the [QMCPACK manual](https://qmcpack.readthedocs.io/en/develop/index.html).
 QMCPACK includes extensive validation tests to ensure the correctness of the code, compilers, tools, and runtime.
 The tests should ideally be run each compilation, and certainly before any research use.
 The tests include checks of the output against known mean-field, quantum chemistry, and other QMC results.

 While some tests are fully deterministic, due to QMCPACK's stochastic nature some tests are statistical and can occasionally fail.
 We employ